negrinho/deep_architect/README.md

 instructive to compare support for different frameworks.
 One file in the folder per framework.
 * [searchers](https://github.com/negrinho/darch/tree/master/deep_architect/searchers):
-    different searchers that can be used in top of the search spaces defined in DeepArchitect.
+    different searchers that can be used on top of the search spaces defined in DeepArchitect.
 One searcher per file to maintain a reasonable degree of separation.
 * [surrogates](https://github.com/negrinho/darch/tree/master/deep_architect/surrogates):
-    different surrogate function over architectures in the search space. searchers based on sequential model based optimization are used frequently in DeepArchitect.
+    different surrogate functions over architectures in the search space. searchers based on sequential model based optimization are used frequently in DeepArchitect.